Updated December 26, 2019

 What's more, you would be entitled to be angry for receiving substandard care, even if your insurance company completely covered it.
 Except chances are, you'd blame your marriage, not the therapist, and you might even divorce over it, thinking you "got help" and couldn't "be fixed."

-Now imagine how getting substandard marriage counseling is impacting the lives of perhaps millions of people worldwide.
+Now imagine how getting substandard marriage counseling is impacting the lives of millions of people worldwide.
 You've just gotten a sense for why Couples Therapy Inc. exists.

 Read your policy online and be familiar with what